-Once you take a bite of this easy and flavorful Crock Pot Honey Garlic Chicken, you will want to put it on your meal plan week after week.
+Once you take a bite of this easy and flavorful Crock Pot Honey Garlic Chicken, you'll put it on your meal plan week after week.
 The combination of soy sauce, sweet honey, garlic, and spicy chili paste is perfect and makes a thick, delicious sauce to coat your chicken.

 Cooking chicken in the Crock-Pot is one of our favorite ways to make dinner.
 We are all in when the recipe is as easy as adding the ingredients to the slow cooker, setting it, and forgetting it!
 This simple recipe for Crock-Pot Honey Garlic Chicken is one of those easy crockpot meals.

-All you need are a few simple pantry staples, and you have a delicious dinner prepared in less than 10 minutes!
+All you need are a few simple pantry staples, and you have a delicious dinner prepped in less than 10 minutes!

 Slow Cooker Chicken and Potatoes with Garlic and Parmesan and Slow Cooker Chicken Soup are other slow-cooked recipes we highly recommend.

 - This crock pot chicken is super simple to make.
 It's a dump-and-go recipe that works any night of the week!